phildehovre/ci-django-shop/README.md

 ## Project Overview

 This is an online shop built with Django, allowing users to browse products, add items to their cart, and complete purchases.
+It has a limited admin functionality that allows certain users to add and or edit products.

 ## Features